12:32 15 February 2012

 Wolves takes great pride in its heritage and the strong bond, which exists between the Club and the diverse communities of Wolverhampton.
 Wolves is committed to developing a multitude of community activities - through its official charity, Wolves Community Trust (www.wolvescommunitytrust.org.uk) - which serve the whole of the community.
 The charity focusses on five core themes: Health, Social Inclusion, Education & Enterprise, Community Sports and, via Wolves Aid, community donations, distributing over £100,000 to local charities and community groups.

 Wolves are committed to continual improvement however, there are occasions when customers are not satisfied and wish to make a complaint.
 Should a customer wish to make a formal complaint they should do so by completing a ‘complaint’ form.
-Click here - Complaint Form - for a copy of the form.
-Once completed the form should be returned to the reception at Molineux.

 Our promise is to: